Conformity: Gender

 Societal norms often establish gender differences and researchers have reported differences in the way men and women conform to social influence.
 For example, Alice Eagly and Linda Carli performed a meta-analysis of 148 studies of influenceability.
 They found that women are more persuadable and more conforming than men in group pressure situations that involve surveillance.
 Eagly has proposed that this sex difference may be due to different sex roles in society.
 Women are generally taught to be more agreeable whereas men are taught to be more independent.

 The composition of the group plays a role in conformity as well.
 In a study by Reitan and Shaw, it was found that men and women conformed more when there were participants of both sexes involved versus participants of the same sex.
 Subjects in the groups with both sexes were more apprehensive when there was a discrepancy amongst group members, and thus the subjects reported that they doubted their own judgments.

 Sistrunk and McDavid made the argument that women conformed more because of a methodological bias.
-They argued that because stereotypes used in studies are generally male ones (sports, cars..) more than female ones (cooking, fashion..), women are feeling uncertain and conformed more, which was confirmed by their results.
+They argued that because stereotypes used in studies are generally male ones (sports, cars..) more than female ones (cooking, fashion..), women felt uncertain and conformed more, which was confirmed by their results.